John Fleming (American politician): Assistant to the President

 On March 23, 2020, Fleming was detailed from his position as Assistant Secretary of the Economic Development Administration and appointed as Assistant to the President for Planning and Implementation at the White House, a senior staff position.
-He functioned as the Deputy Chief of Staff as his office was in the Chief of Staff complex of offices and he managed day to day duties and responsibilities of the office not otherwise handled by Mark Meadows.
+His office was in the Chief of Staff complex of offices and he managed day to day duties and responsibilities of the office not otherwise handled by Mark Meadows, although he was never named Deputy Chief of Staff.
 Additional duties and functions included serving on the White House Coronavirus Task Force as well as leading a presidential team to review and write a presidential report on lessons learned from the pandemic.
 Before leaving office he was given the Department of Defense Medal for Distinguished Public Service by Acting Secretary of Defense Christopher C. Miller.
 Dana Gartzke was named acting in his place at EDA.
 His White House tenure ended January 20, 2021.

+Louisiana State Treasurer

+John Fleming was elected as Louisiana State Treasurer on November 18, 2023.
+He took office on January 8, 2024, being sworn in by the Speaker of the United States House of Representatives, Mike Johnson.
+As State Treasurer, Fleming is Chairman of the State Bond Commission, which oversees obligations incurred by the state or by local political subdivisions.